-Inside your RV battery, lead plates are suspended in an electrolyte solution.
+Inside your RV battery, lead plates are suspended in an electrolyte.
 Once the battery reaches full charge, the charging current can begin to electrolyze the water in the solution, separating it into hydrogen and oxygen gas.
 This gas can easily escape the battery casing, lowering the electrolyte levels and exposing the plates, causing further malfunctions.

 Not only is this electrolysis harmful to your batteries, but the combination of hydrogen and oxygen gas is highly flammable.
 It’s possible that any sparks from the battery or charging system could lead to a small but dangerous explosion if your work or storage area is not adequately ventilated.

 However, there are more severe problems associated with overcharging your battery bank, especially for long, unmonitored periods.
-The constant current delivered to the batteries can cause them the temperature to rise, which might warp the plastic casing.
-If this breaks the integrity of the casing, the batteries acid might leak, and the battery will become unusable.
+The constant current delivered to the batteries can cause the temperature to rise, which might warp the plastic casing.
+If this breaks the integrity of the casing, the battery’s acid might leak, and the battery will become unusable.

 Equalizing Your RV Battery

-For all of the reasons mentioned, it’s critical to make sure your batteries are charged to its precise capacity.
+For all of the reasons mentioned, it’s critical to make sure your batteries are charged to their precise capacity.
 Many “smart chargers” on the market will do this automatically without the dangers of undercharging or overcharging your RV battery.

-Another method you can use to extend battery life and improve your batteries performance is through regular battery equalization.
+Another method you can use to extend battery life and improve your battery’s performance is through regular battery equalization.
 Battery equalization is the process of overcharging the batteries by 10 percent to equalize the voltage across the internal plates.

 Equalization can eliminate sulfation and reverse another problem called acid stratification.
-This process should only be done by a professional, and only about twice a year.
+This process should be done only by a professional, and only about twice a year.

-Methods to Charge Your RV Batteries
+Methods to Charge Your RV’s Batteries